KCarlile/flashchord/CONTRIBUTING.md

 ## Getting Involved

 If you want to try out Flash Chord, feel free to checkout the repository to your local or fork the main project into your own GitHub repo.
-If you'd like to get involved on a social level, please contact the project lead through an Issue in the GitHub project, through [Twitter/@Flash_Chord](https://twitter.com/flash_chord), or via email at [info@flashchord.com](mailto:info@flashchord.com).
+If you'd like to get involved on a social level, please contact the project lead through an Issue in the GitHub project or via email at [info@flashchord.com](mailto:info@flashchord.com).

 ## Finding Bugs